The Sweet East: Plot

 Lillian is photographed by paparazzi walking with Ian, with the pictures published on the cover of a tabloid magazine.
 During the shoot one night, the skinhead arrives at the set searching for her and the money; he and other skinheads open fire and kill many members of the cast and crew, including Ian.

 Lillian is rescued by crew member Mohammed (also known as "Mo"), who drives her to Vermont and hides her in a secluded barn on a property his brother Ahmad runs as an Islamic community.
 While she initially stays there for fear that the skinheads are still searching for her, she finds a newspaper that they have been captured by police, along with an assault rifle.
 Lillian plans to leave, but is seen by Ahmad, Mo, and others.
 She pretends to be a neighbor looking for a lost dog that escaped.
 She collapses from exhaustion while walking away by the roadside.

 She awakens at a monastery, where she is told by a priest that she was rescued from freezing to death and that the police have been notified of her whereabouts.
 Upon returning home, Lillian finds that her classmates are now living very different lives than when she last saw them.
-As her family is distracted by TV news reports about a terrorist attack at a football stadium that has left tens of thousands dead, she leaves the house and smiles into the camera.
+As her family is distracted by TV news reports about a terrorist attack at a football stadium that has left tens of thousands dead, she leaves the house and smiles into the camera, while the US flag stands behind, wide open.